 The idea of curation has been on my mind as curation is the link that connects my diverse interests.
 Curation is as much as is about its curator as it is about its audience.
 At its core curation is about community as opposed to individuality.
 In all my attempts at it my primary motivation is to seek connections.

-At the age of 16, as I worked as radio DJ at a Turkish radio station, exploring genres of music (this experience also structured by a love of melodies)I was driven to share with my listeners my most recent music discoveries.
-I still choose tracks that seem to synch for friends during car trips and at parties.
+During high school I worked as a radio DJ at a Turkish radio station, exploring genres of music (this experience also structured by a love of melodies)I was driven to share with my listeners my most recent music discoveries.
+I still choose tracks that seem to add to the experience of friends during car trips and at parties.

 My love and interest in food has also been about curation.
 In my cooking, I am responding to an urge to curate sensations for those who taste my food.
 In my dishes I bring together inspirations from my travels with spices and influences from my native Turkey.